Armor & Shields

 Superior Ballistic Protection:

 Description: Complete tactical armor system as used by military special operations and elite SWAT units.
-Includes full body armor with ceramic trauma plates, ballistic helmet, throat and groin protection, and integrated pouches for equipment.
-Represents the best protection available in the 1990s.
+Includes full body armor with ceramic trauma plates, ballistic helmet with night vision mount, throat guard, groin protection, and integrated pouches for equipment.
+The helmet provides significant protection against head trauma.
+Represents the cutting edge of 1990s personal protection technology.
 Extremely expensive and primarily available through military surplus or black market channels.
+Civilians possessing this equipment will face serious legal questions if discovered by law enforcement.

 AC: 16